ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Cloud Deployments - For cloud only deployments, distribution lists are created within Office 365
 * Hybrid Deployments - For hybrid deployments, distribution lists can be created both within Office 365 and on-premises. upon-premises lists are then synchronised to Office 365.
 The on-premises method has the benefit of living with the user identity source of truth however it does create complexity when it is not managed in the same location as Exchange

 Management of Distribution lists can be streamlined through the enforcement of a Naming Policy.
-A Distribution list Naming Policy allows the enforcement of a consistent naming strategy across Office 365 Groups.
+A Distribution list Naming Policy allows the enforcement of a consistent naming strategy across Microsoft 365 groups.
 It consists of two parts:

 * Prefix-Suffix Naming Policy – Setting of prefixes or suffixes for groups names.
 The prefixes/suffixes can be either fixed strings or user attributes
 * Custom Blocked Words – Blocking of words in the name based on a custom list